menu

 DePaul West is a densely urban neighborhood (based on population density) located in Chicago, Illinois.

-DePaul West real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and single-family homes.
+DePaul West real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the DePaul West neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics